- Treatment of neonatal herpes simplex virus infection

 - Y-site Compatible: ampicillin, ceftazidime, cefuroxime, cefotaxime, clindamycin, dexamethasone, erythromycin, fluconazole, gentamicin, heparin, hydrocortisone sodium succinate, KCL, lorazepam, magnesium sulfate, morphine (10-50 mcg/mL), ranitidine, sodium bicarbonate, tobramycin, vancomycin.

-Incompatible: dobutamine, dopamine, SMOF, TPN
+Incompatible: dobutamine, dopamine, ketamine, SMOF, TPN

 - Room Temperature